davidhalter/jedi/docs/docs/features.rst

 ----------------

 - Python 2.7 and 3.3+ support
-- ignores syntax errors and wrong indentation
+- Ignores syntax errors and wrong indentation
-- can deal with complex module / function / class structures
+- Can deal with complex module / function / class structures
-- virtualenv support
+- Great Virtualenv support
-- can infer function arguments from sphinx, epydoc and basic numpydoc docstrings, and PEP0484-style type hints (:ref:`type hinting <type-hinting>`)
+- Can infer function arguments from sphinx, epydoc and basic numpydoc docstrings, and PEP0484-style type hints (:ref:`type hinting <type-hinting>`)